yzhao062/pyod/examples/README.md

 ### How to run examples?

-First pyod should be installed or you should download the github respository.
+First pyod should be installed or you should download the github repository.
 ````cmd
 pip install pyod
 pip install --upgrade pyod # make sure the latest version is installed!
 ````

-After that, you could simply copy & paste the code and run with it.
+After that, you could simply copy & paste the code or directly run the examples.

 ---

 ### Introduction of Examples
 Examples are structured as follows:
-- Examples are named as XXX_example.py, in whhich XXX is the model name.
+- Examples are named as XXX_example.py, in which XXX is the model name.
-- All examples can find corresponding models at pyod/models/
+- For all examples, you can find corresponding models at pyod/models/

 For instance:
 - kNN: knn_example.py